 Videos constantly stutter or keep loading endlessly

 However, you can easily evade such restrictions with the help of a VPN.
 You can connect your VPN to a server operating out of the correct location and access the restricted Kodi content immediately.
-For instance, BBC blocks content for anyone connecting from out of UK, NBC from outside of US and so on.
+For instance, BBC blocks content for anyone connecting from out of the UK, NBC from outside of the US, and so on.